-MGH Aspire helps children, teens and adults with a high cognitive autism spectrum disorder or a related social profile make social connections and develop independence.
-At MGH Aspire our participants learn age and developmentally appropriate skills needed succeed at home, school, in their communities or in the work place.
+MGH Aspire helps children, teens, and adults with high cognitive autism spectrum disorder or a related social profile make social connections and develop independence.
+At MGH Aspire our participants learn age and developmentally appropriate skills needed to succeed at home, school, in their communities or in the work place.

 Aspire offers programs for children, teens and adults with

 A limited number of slots are still available in our child and adult summer programs

 |CHILD PROGRAMS||TEEN PROGRAMS||ADULT PROGRAMS|

 Learning to Play and Playing to Learn.
 In a safe and caring environment children at Aspire learn the social skills needed to make friends and succeed in playdates, at school and in other typical social settings.